carls113/RCAC-temp-hpc-exchange/docs/source/week2/jobs.rst

 are now on `a195.negishi`, this is a good way to tell if you are running on a compute node, or on a login node.

+To get out of the interactive slurm job, simply run the `exit` program and you'll be returned to the login node you were on previously.

 **Good citezenship**